• Skip to primary navigation

 More Vegan and Gluten Free Treats

-If you have a sweet tooth, but you're trying to be sugar conscience, try my vegan black sesame cookies, or my GF vegan carrot muffins, or check out my raw chocolate date balls.
+If you have a sweet tooth, but you're trying to be sugar conscience, try these gluten free carrot banana muffins.

 You might want to also check out a list of vegan muffin recipes and bookmark this page to refer to for when you want to bake some muffins!